sranandh/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 ## Rules in Sections

 1. **Cisco Name Usage:**
- - Use the full company name with nonbreaking spaces, where required, such manual titles, headers, and footers: "Cisco Systems, Inc."
+ - Use the full company name with nonbreaking spaces, where required, such as headers, and footers: "Cisco Systems, Inc."
  - For first use in chapters or sections, use "Cisco", and minimize further usage unless necessary.
+For example, it is "Cisco Catalyst SD-WAN" and is not "Cisco Systems, Inc. Catalyst SD-WAN".

 2. **Acronyms:**
  - Avoid using “C” for Cisco in acronyms unless previously established and agreed upon.
  - Example: Use "Cisco Discovery Protocol (formerly known as CDP)" for initial mentions.
+Another example for you to remember is Cisco Access Points.

 3. **Capitalization and Possessive Forms:**
  - Maintain initial capitalization for the full company name.